coderefinery/template-workshop-webpage/README.md

 Check that Zola is installed with `$ zola --version`.

-> [!WARNING]
->
-> This template might fail with recent versions of Zola.
-The workflows are successful with Zola 0.19.1.
->

 The correct version of Uikit is included as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 If you have not cloned this repository with the `--recurse-submodules` option, you can use